opensecuritycontroller/community/designs/osc_containerization/OSC-containerization.md

 ##### Persistent data
 Persistent data stored by OSC will need to be decoupled and managed outside the lifecycle of the container.

-The following data will be decoupled from the lifecycle of the OSC container:
+The following data will need to be decoupled from the lifecycle of the OSC container:
 - H2 database
 - Keystore
 - Truststore